 Made a smart early save from Johnson and looked in command of his box.
 Could do little about either goal.

-Rightly over-confident in possession and wrongly over-confident in defence as his obvious flaws were ruthlessly exposed by Liverpool's pace and aggression.
+Rightly over-confident in possession and wrongly over-confident in defense as his obvious flaws were ruthlessly exposed by Liverpool's pace and aggression.
 His kamikaze approach was an open invitation to the visitors' forwards that was gratefully accepted.

-Completely outsmarted and outpaced by Johnson for the winning goal in a rare below-par display from the normally reliable left-back.
+Completely outsmarted and outpaced by Johnson for the winning goal in a rare below-par display from the normally reliable left back.

 A brilliant early interception in his six-yard box set the tempo for a fine display that was in stark contrast to his back four colleagues.